Frequently Asked Questions

 Q: What types of lotteries can Lotto Sorcerer track?

-A: Lotto Sorcerer can track standard lottos, lottos with one or two bonus balls, one to four extra (supplemental) numbers, keno type lotteries and Pick 3, Pick 4, Pick 5, Pick 6, Pick 7 and Pick 8 lotteries.
+A: The current version of Lotto Sorcerer can track most standard lottos, lottos with one or two bonus balls, one to four extra (supplemental) numbers, keno type lotteries and "Pick" type lotteries from 1 to 8 numbers.
+It can even handle the popular "All-or-Nothing" lotteries.